DoodlePain/notes-app/README.md

 Keyless Note App is a simple yet powerful note-taking application with a distinctive brutalist design.
 It combines modern web technologies to provide a seamless user experience for creating, reading, updating, and deleting notes.

+## 🔗 Live Demo

+You can try out the live demo of Keyless Note App [here](https://keyless.frontends.link/).
+The demo is hosted on private Linux server and is available for testing.

 ## 🛠️ Technology Stack

 - **Frontend**: Next.js 15 with React 19